-Knowledge - the factual material that you learn in classes - is less important.
-In MACS390 there is emphasis on self-directed learning and on working in teams, as well as communication skills and critical thinking.
-But don't rely on your university education to give you everything you need for job success.
-Most university courses are built around individual work, not teamwork, and impose external incentives (marks) that often do not help to build internal motivation.
+Knowledge - the factual material you learn in classes - is less important.
+MACS390 emphasises self-directed learning and working in teams, as well as communication skills and critical thinking.
+But don't rely on university education to give you everything you need for job success.
+Most university courses are built around individual work, not teamwork, and impose external incentives (marks) that can undermine internal motivation.

-Advice to you from previous students
+Advice to you from last year's students